• Home

 Answering the Unanswerable: Counselling those bereaved by suicide

-The impact of a suicide on whānau and hapū, friends, work colleagues and communities is both profound and enduring with many experiencing a more complicated grieving process that is further compounded by the stigma of suicide or mental illness.
+The effects of a suicide on whānau and hapū, friends, work colleagues, and communities are deep and lasting.
+Many individuals undergo a complex grieving process, which is intensified by the stigma associated with suicide or mental illness.

 Dealing with the Aftermath: A fresh approach to responding to the impact of suicide in different settings